Sutton goalkeeper's midgame pie sparks gambling probe

 Story highlights

-- Sutton backup goalie Wayne Shaw indulged in a pie during FA Cup match
+- Sutton backup goalkeeper Wayne Shaw indulged in a pie during FA Cup match

 - 2 gambling probes are now underway -- and Shaw has reportedly resigned